orchestracities/boost/README.md

         }
     }

+Actually, except for the `id` field (which will hold a different UUID every time) and the `issued` field (current date/time) the JSON you get back should be the same as the above.
 In fact, the mock DAPS service always returns a hard-coded ID token, i.e. `whoopsie.dapsie.jwt`.
 Keen on some real DAPS action?
 Edit the `daps` config in `deployment/sample_operator_cfg.yaml` to have our